NuSTAR/nuskybgd-py/README.md

 ## Extract spectra from background regions

+> **Note about regions**
+>
+> Region masking is handled by pyregion.
+If in doubt, test whether your region
+> results in the mask as expected, directly with pyregion.
+>
+> In general:
+>
+> The mask is created by rendering each entry in the region file in sequence,
+> changing pixels to `1` for an include region or changing pixels to `0` for
+> an exclude region.
+Therefore, order matters!
+The final value in a given
+> pixel depends on the last region that covers it.
+>
+> Is this behaviour the same in all software?
+I would not bet on it.
+It is
+> particularly ambiguous if you are just looking at the regions in DS9, as to
+> whether the include or exclude region takes precedence.
+To be completely
+> safe, create regions such that all exclude regions come after all include
+> regions.
+>
+> The same consideration should be given to region type.
+Stick to circle, box,
+> and ellipse to be safe.

 Create some background regions and extract spectra from both A and B modules, e.g. I selected three background regions in DS9 and saved them in ds9 fk5 format, `bgd1.reg`, `bgd2.reg`, and `bgd3.reg`.